Check Email Deliverability in PHP

 echo json_encode($res, JSON_PRETTY_PRINT);

-Add CSS styles for entire HTML page and email address form.
+Add CSS styles for entire HTML page, email address field and response container sent from server.

 style.css